Reem Kherici: Life

 In 2013 she write, directed and starred in the romantic comedy film "Paris at any Price".

 In 2020 she was a celebrity chosen to appear in an Amazon programme where comedians compete for a prize by getting each other to laugh.

 Personal life

-In 2004, she dated Philippe Lacheau.
-She had a son with Gilles Lemaire in 2019.
+In 2004, she dated actor Philippe Lacheau.
+She is now in a relationship with Gilles Lemaire, the son of Myriam Ullens, and they had a son in 2019.